Azure/ResourceModules/docs/wiki/Known issues.md

 The Management Group module does not currently include the role assignments extension resource.

-Including RBAC capabilities has been tested setting the scope to the previously created management group and resulted in failing with the error: '`ManagementGroupNotFound - The management group 'EXAMPLEMG' cannot be found`'.
+Including RBAC capabilities has been tested setting the scope to the previously created management group and resulted in failing already in the validation step with the error: '`ManagementGroupNotFound - The management group 'EXAMPLEMG' cannot be found`'.

 A related issue has been opened to the Bicep board [#6832](https://github.com/Azure/bicep/issues/6832).